autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/02-supp-wait_set.md

 You can find the `WaitSet` result by the following 2 steps;

 1. Verify if any trigger has been invoked
-2. Verify if a specified trigger has been invoked
+2. Verify if a specified trigger has been triggered

 For step 1., here is a sample code excerpted from [ros2_subscription_examples/waitset_examples/src/timer_listener_triple_async.cpp at main · takam5f2/ros2_subscription_examples](https://github.com/takam5f2/ros2_subscription_examples/blob/main/waitset_examples/src/timer_listener_triple_async.cpp).